peterzhang41/createPR/README.md

 ### Flags
+    (--description and --debug is not configurable in yaml file, CLI only )
    ~~~
       --load value                    load .yaml config file from the path or from environment variable [$CPR_CONFIG_FILE_PATH]
       --username value                Bitbucket account username